How independent women can be in a relationship

 His encouragement gave me confidence.
 I always felt comfortable to speak my mind and share how I was feeling in any setting, and I had no problem standing my ground and having an independent mind.
 But this mentality always made me believe that I was too independent to be in a relationship.

 I used to believe that in order for me to succeed in anything I couldn’t be in a relationship.
-Or when I was in a relationship I thought my partner needed to work under my schedule and accommodate to my ways—crazy, right?
+Or when I was in a relationship I thought my partner needed to work under my schedule and accommodate to my ways—wild, right?
 I sound like a controlling and unrealistic person!

 Another reason why I felt that way was because I was so career-oriented that I believed I had to choose between either lifestyle: free from other commitments than work or held back in life by a relationship.
 Because of this mentality I was ignorant of how a true healthy relationship worked.
 While I thought I was being realistic, I was really just being selfish and unloving.
 I couldn’t believe that my dreams and goals would work in a relationship.